 Once you’ve removed the debris in your gutter, you can use a hose to wash out the remaining dirt.
 Use the spray nozzle attachment to shoot strong streams of water along and out of the gutter to clear it.

 You can keep your gutters in good shape with regular cleaning and maintenance, but you can’t predict what the future brings.
 Having building and contents insurance in place keeps you covered should the unforeseen happen.
-Check out 'Take Your Pick' from our home insurance provider RSA and get an online quote today to protect your valuable items and your home.

 Last updated on: